campbe13/docker-ecq2020/shakespeare-jm/README.md

 2. run `docker run -d -p 8888:80 tricia/shakespeare-jm`
     * 80 is the container port and 8888 is the host that is running docker, port forwarding from container 80 to host 8888 is done by docker, choose a high port if you don't want 8888
-    * -d detaches the container, if you omit you will see the startup and the apache output
+    * \-d detaches the container, if you omit you will see the startup and the apache output
-3. load a browser to access the app localhost:8888 or ip.address.of.host:8888
+3. load a browser to access the app `localhost:8888` or `ip.address.of.host:8888`

+**__Note__** If you are newly learning docker I suggest you use the command line interface as it may be used anywhere: windoze, *nix, and cloud shells.
+No need to learn new interfaces every time.
 ## docker registry image repo
 It is available as a public image in my repo https://hub.docker.com/repository/docker/tricia/shakespeare-jm